 What About Bladder Leaks During Your Period?

 As you weigh your options, talk to your doctor about your symptoms if you haven't already.
-A doctor can determine what type of incontinence you have or if a medical condition or medication you take is causing you to experience leaks.
-Healthcare providers can recommend lifestyle changes, pelvic floor exercises, incontinence devices, medications, and other treatments that may ease symptoms so that you have less worry about dealing with leaks and your period.
+A doctor can determine what type of incontinence you have or if a medical condition or medication you take is causing you to experience bladder weakness.
+Healthcare providers can recommend lifestyle changes, pelvic floor exercises, incontinence devices, medications, and other treatments that may ease symptoms so that you have less worry about dealing with leaks or bladder weakness during your period.

 Menstrual Pads vs. Incontinence Pads: Which One Do You Need?